Skip to main content

 What happens when you speak up?

 It was during one of those endless town meetings that everything shifted.
 The rain’s ferocity outside the hall mirrored the tension within.
-Arjun Deshmukh, landowner and revolutionary, stood at the helm, thundering about a new factory that promised to “modernise” Annamoor.
+Inder Deshmukh, landowner and revolutionary, stood at the helm, thundering about a new factory that promised to “modernise” Annamoor.

-Arjun was magnetic.
+Inder was magnetic.
 His caramel-toned skin seemed to radiate heat, and his jawline was sharp enough to slice through my timid protests.
 I’d spent months hopelessly drawn to him, my feelings tucked away like smuggled contraband.

 “We should consider an arts centre,” I murmured, surprising myself.

-Arjun laughed, a sound rich with derision.
+Inder laughed, a sound rich with derision.
 “And who would fund your fantasies, Miss Chatterjee?”

 The room tittered, and my cheeks burned.
 For once, I refused to look down.

-“Arjun, your passion doesn’t absolve your arrogance,” I said, my voice trembling but steady.
+“Inder, your passion doesn’t absolve your arrogance,” I said, my voice trembling but steady.
 “I am not okay with being dismissed like this.”

 The laughter stopped.
-For the first time, Arjun looked at me, really looked at me, as if discovering that fire could smoulder behind a placid exterior.The moment hung heavy between us, crackling with unspoken possibilities.
+For the first time, Inder looked at me, really looked at me, as if discovering that fire could smoulder behind a placid exterior.The moment hung heavy between us, crackling with unspoken possibilities.

 Editor's pick: When family hurts: A tale of love, loss, and liberation